v-rgrace/Viva/Viva/glint/reports/manager-concierge-dashboard.md

 Step 3 - Discuss with your team: Using the **Download Presentation Kit** and results from Team Summary or the Reports tab, managers can customize a slide deck to share with their team.

-Step 4 - Commit to next steps: Using **Choose a Focus Area**, managers [choose a Focus Area](/viva/glint/people-science/people-science-explains-focus-areas) and then provide communications to drive sustained action.
+Step 4 - Commit to next steps: Use [**Choose a Focus Area**](/viva/glint/setup/focus-areas-managers-creating), and then provide communications to drive sustained action.

 ## View Manager Concierge with Team Conversations

 The first two steps work as they do in *Manager Concierge without Team Conversations.*

 Step 3 - Once the survey closes, the hyperlink switches from **Download Presentation Kit** to **Launch Team Conversation**.
-Follow on-screen guidance and [Managers Using Team Conversations](https://go.microsoft.com/fwlink/?linkid=2286203).
+Follow on-screen guidance and [Managers Using Team Conversations](/viva/glint/reports/managers-sharing-team-conversations).
 This link remains available even after the conversation is marked as complete.
 The kit can continue to be customized.

 Step 4 - Select **Choose a Focus Area** based on recommendations provided by the platform and insights from team discussion.
-For more information, see [Learn to create a Focus Area report](https://go.microsoft.com/fwlink/?linkid=2286833).
+See [Learn to create a Focus Area report](/viva/glint/setup/focus-areas-managers-creating).

 ## View Manager Concierge in Live or Completed cycles